uwetom/media-production-worksheets/wk15-using-external-data/using-data-in-unity.md

 Most of this will involve working with C# scripts and the Unity3D console.

-We are also going to use an external library calle
+We are also going to use an external library called SimpleJSON to help us.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1ODcxMzg5LC0xNDg1OTQyMjE0XX0=
+eyJoaXN0b3J5IjpbLTEyNDkxNDA4NTcsLTE0ODU5NDIyMTRdfQ
+==
 -->